VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: User Study

 \paragraph{Recruitment} We recruited 14 participants with prior experience using M365 Copilot via email invitation, including product designers, software engineers, and researchers, at both junior and senior levels.
 Each session lasted approximately one hour, and participants received \$40 as compensation.

 \paragraph{Procedure} The study was conducted in person on a 16-inch Windows laptop.
-Participants were first introduced to the research background and procedure and provided informed consent.
-They then completed a randomly assigned task set in the order of Condition 1 followed by Condition 2.
-The order was not counterbalanced since usability issues and concerns with M365 Copilot are well-documented, and our primary focus was to qualitatively evaluate the benefits of visualization.
-Before Condition 2, a brief (5-minute) tutorial was given to introduce the visual and interaction designs of VizCopilot.
+Participants were first introduced to the research background and procedure and provided informed consent, which took about 10 minutes.
+They then completed a randomly assigned task set using the chat-only Copilot first (15-20 minutes), then VizCopilot (15-20 minutes).
+The order was not counterbalanced since participants had prior experience with M365 Copilot already, and usability issues and concerns with M365 Copilot are known.
+Our primary focus was to identify the benefits and drawbacks of visualization qualitatively.
+Chat-only Copilot was meant to give participants a baseline to compare with.
+Before interacting with VizCopilot, a brief (5-minute) tutorial was given to introduce its visual and interaction capabilities.

 \paragraph{Data Analysis} Participants were asked to think aloud during task completion.
-After completing both conditions, they filled out a psychometric questionnaire adapted from the Overreliance Risk Identification and Mitigation Framework~\cite{passi2022overreliance}, covering transparency, trust, confidence, sense of control, and verification.
+After completing both conditions, they filled out a questionnaire adapted from the Overreliance Risk Identification and Mitigation Framework~\cite{passi2022overreliance}, covering transparency, trust, confidence, sense of control, and verification.
 The questionnaire primarily served to contextualize and prompt reflection during subsequent semi-structured interviews and was not used for quantitative analysis.
-The first author conducted qualitative thematic analysis~\cite{braun2019reflecting} on the interview transcripts and screen-capture recordings.
+The first author conducted qualitative thematic analysis~\cite{braun2019reflecting} on the screen-capture recordings and the interview transcripts.
 The themes were refined through discussions with co-authors to enhance interpretive rigor.
 The recruitment, procedure, data collection, and compensation were approved by the Institutional Review Board (IRB).